jonlpersson/ed-latimore/site/_drafts/8-signs-you-re-a-highly-functioning-alcoholic.md

 categories:
   - how-to-break-an-addiction
 description: >-
-  In this article, I mention both the obvious and subtle signs someone will show if they are secretly an alcoholic, high-functioning or otherwise.
+  In this article, I mention the obvious and subtle signs someone will show if they are secretly an alcoholic, high-functioning or otherwise.
 image: /assets/images/thumbnails/holiday-drunk.jpeg
 ---
 When I was an alcoholic, one of the ways I could trick people was with my success in boxing.